quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   Unacked is larger than the Reordering Threshold.

 * when the packet number is lower than the Largest Acked.
-  (TODO: is that true?
-Should there be some kind of threshold?)

-* when the total number of Unreported Missing packets is larger than the Reordering Threshold.
+* when the total number of Unreported Missing packets is larger than or equal to the Reordering Threshold.

 See {{examples}} for examples explaining this behavior.
 See
 {{setting-the-reordering-threshold-value}} for guidance on how